 How much is Heddon Greta Drive In?

 Unlike the regular cinema experience, you can also BYO food and snacks – we spotted families enjoying pizza and other fast food takeaway they had bought with them.
 If you don’t want to pack a picnic, there is a kiosk and restaurant on-site.
 It sells all of your favourite cinema foods: choc-tops, soft drinks, lollies and popcorn (so much popcorn!) or if you need dinner, you can grab something more substantial like a burger, chips or hotdogs.
-(FOOD DELIVERY TO YOUR CAR DUE TO CORONAVIRUS)
+(Due to COVID-19 regulations, the restaurant building has a maximum occupancy.
+If you require any food which will need to be cooked, you’ll need to leave your mobile number and return to your car instead of loitering.
+Staff will phone you when it is time to collect your order.)

 The kiosk prices are very reasonable (we didn’t have to take out a small bank loan just to afford popcorn, like we do at the movies) and the service was great.
 The staff kept the line moving quickly, but it can get quite busy during intermission, so stock up early if you can.